kLayz3/frs_go4/README.md

 This (control)ID is used as array index; so on unpacking step we need to operate with array of FOOT data with lengh of max(ID).

+## FOOT calibration
+For now calibration file has format
+strip - pedestal - sigma - sigama - bad strip

+The analysis is needed in 8 cal. files: FOOT0.clb -- FOOT7.clb (Default).
+The files prefix is stored in TFOOTParameter.

+macro

+`` clbreload.C ``

+allow to reload calibration during run.
+See section "4.5.4 User defined macro command buttons" of Go4introV6.pdf

 ## Getting started